thelounge/thelounge.github.io/_guides/plugin-creation.md

 ---

 Plugins for The Lounge are npm packages hosted on [the npm registry](https://www.npmjs.com).
-The work similarly to themes.
+This works similarly to themes.
 A theme is a plugin but not every plugin is a theme.

 In a directory named after your new plugin (for example, `thelounge-plugin-foo`), start by creating a new package with the following command: